nus-cs2113-AY2425S1/ip/docs/README.md

 For support or further assistance, please email us at support@airborder.com or visit our GitHub repository to open an issue.

-Thank you for choosing AirBorder for your air travel needs!
+Thank you for choosing AirBorder for your international travel needs!